jacobrosenfeld/TizenLuachApp/README.md

 ## License

-This project is provided as a demonstration.
-For production use, ensure compliance with:
+This project is a demonstration.
+For production, ensure compliance with:
-- KosherJava library license
+- KosherJava library license (if/when integrated)
 - Geocoding service terms of use
 - Tizen development guidelines